adkrueger/System-Excel-Writer/README.md

 I can't use the arrows on the year selection to go below a certain year
     Try typing in the date, then hit 'Select' and 'Compile.'

-NOTES:
-The initial spreadsheet should follow a certain "expected format"
-    Column A should have dates in "MM/DD/YYYY" or similar format Column B should have individual days for each date (i.e. Monday, Tuesday, etc.)
-    Columns with actual data need to have the data type listed above the numbers (i.e. pH or Alkalinity) See Troubleshooting concern #2 for information on system/sheet titling

-If a word is written instead of actual data or the cell is left blank, the program will ignore it when calculating means.
-    However, the program can't discern whether or not a number is too high or too low, so make sure numbers are input properly and without error.

-Data can be edited freely after successful compilation.

-The program *will* overwrite any excel files in the current directory with the name "writebook"
-    This includes past years' compilations!
-    To disregard this, simply move the other "writebook" to another directory.

-The program will not save properly if "writebook" is already open on the computer.